BicoTeam/Bico-whitepaper/WHITEPAPER.md

 | Engineering development | 5      | 50        | 20        | 5000  |
 | White Paper				    	| 2      | 75        | 20        | 3000  |
 | TOTAL             		  |        |           |           | 47200 |

+People who has participated in the crowdsale buying 1500 BICOs or more will be able to get the guidebook in return for their investment.
+After all books has been delivered, the book will be available for sale for the whole market at a price of 2500 BICOs.
+Please note that final prices might vary slightly as Ethereum value changes constantly.

 ## Disclaimer